data2health/cloud-sharing/README.md

  n/a

 ## Deliverables
-- OMOP datasets from Wash U, UW, and Data QUEST shared in the cloud and harmonized across a vX OMOP data model, with a minimum level of data quality.
+-OMOP datasets from Wash U, UW, and Data QUEST shared in the cloud and harmonized across a vX OMOP data model, with a minimum level of data quality.

 -NCATS cloud environment configured for storage of the OMOP datasets and Leaf and DQe-c tools up and running - laying a foundation for future cloud data and tool usage